knholland/connect-tech-ws/web-ar/README.md

 ## To run:
 1. Open the index.html file in Chrome.
 2. If prompted, allow access to your webcam.
-2. Hold up the Hiro marker (copies available) so your webcam can see it.
+2. Hold up the Hiro marker so your webcam can see it.
 3. You should see a cube appear on top of the Hiro marker.